Mark-cyber-lab/Terminal_Dungeon/README.md

-# ⚔️ Terminal Dungeon: Full Gameplay & Implementation Guide
+# Terminal Dungeon

-Welcome to the **Terminal Dungeon**, a gamified Linux adventure where every directory is a chamber, every file is an entity, and every command is a skill.
+Welcome to the **Terminal Dungeon**, a gamified Linux CLI game simulated using Java where every directory is a chamber, every file is an entity, and every command is a skill.
-Progress from **Squire → Grandmaster Knight** while learning Linux commands safely in a controlled sandbox.
+Progress from **Squire to Grandmaster Knight** while learning Linux commands safely in a controlled sandbox.

 ---